Week 2

 conclusion

-During this week 2, I explored multiple digital design tools, including OpenSCAD, Inkscape, and FreeCAD.
-I learned how to create parametric designs using OpenSCAD, convert 3D models into 2D SVG files, and prepare them for laser cutting using Inkscape.
+During this week, I explored multiple digital design and media-processing tools, including OpenSCAD, Inkscape, FreeCAD, Blender, GIMP, and HandBrake.
+I learned how to create parametric designs in OpenSCAD, convert 3D models into 2D SVG files, prepare designs for digital fabrication, and experiment with basic 3D modeling workflows in Blender.

-This week helped me better understand the importance of parametric design, proper workflow between different tools, and how to troubleshoot common modeling issues.
-The skills gained here will be directly useful for developing and improving components of my final project.
+This week helped me better understand the importance of parametric design, the workflow between different software tools, and how to troubleshoot common modeling and documentation issues.
+The skills gained here will be directly useful for developing and improving components of my final project throughout Fab Academy.

 AI prompt: